smgladkovskiy/querier/readme.md

 it will call a `validate` method on this class.
 If it doesn't exist, it'll simply continue on.
 So, this gives you a nice hook to perform validation before executing the query and firing domain events.
 The convention is:

-- VacanciesListQuery => VacanciesListValidator
+- AdvertisementsListQuery => AdvertisementsListValidator

-So, simply create that class, and include a `validate` method, which we'll receive the `VacanciesListQuery` object.
+So, simply create that class, and include a `validate` method, which we'll receive the `AdvertisementsListQuery` object.
 Then, perform your validation however you normally do.
 I recommend that, for failed validation, you throw an exception - perhaps `ValidationFailedException`.
 This way, either within your controller - or even `global.php` - you can handle failed validation appropriately (probably by linking back to the form and notifying the user).

 ## Overriding Paths

 By default, this package makes some assumptions about your file structure.
 As demonstrated above:

-- Path/To/VacanciesListQuery => Path/To/VacanciesListQueryHandler
+- Path/To/AdvertisementsListQuery => Path/To/AdvertisementsListQueryHandler
-- Path/To/VacanciesListQuery => Path/To/VacanciesListValidator
+- Path/To/AdvertisementsListQuery => Path/To/AdvertisementsListValidator

 Perhaps you had something different in mind.
 No problem!
 Just create your own query translator class that implements the `SMGladkovskiy\Querier\QueryTranslator` interface.
 This interface includes two methods: